Praise for ‘The Village’

 ‘What a superb first publication, I look forward to many more titles.’
 Independent book reviewer

 ‘The Village’ is beautifully written and intricately plotted.
-As in any living village community, grandparents, parents, teenagers and younger children all have their parts to play.
 Family histories and ties are gradually revealed.
 Above all, the stories are told with humour, insight and compassion’ Amazon review.

 The prose is clear and crisp, and the build towards the last story is subtly done, with many threads coming together for an exciting climax.’
 Amazon reviewer & Kindle best selling author

 ‘I’m in love with these short stories!‘ Bookidote, independent book reviewer